DenseMLLM: Standard Multimodal LLMs for Dense Prediction: Experiments

 \textbf{Hyperparameter Study.} The hyperparameter study in Table \ref{tab:neg_num_ablation} confirms the stability of our negative sampling method.
 Across different values of negative top k, the performance remained relatively consistent.
 The optimal accuracy of 51.21 was achieved at k = 32, while variations in k did not lead to significant fluctuations in results.
 This indicates that our negative sampling approach is robust, demonstrating reliable performance across a range of hyperparameters.

 \textbf{Extra Inference Analysis.} Considering the differences in model parameters, devices, and code bases, we perform a qualitative comparison of the extra inference cost as shown in Table \ref{tab:comp_cost}, rather than a specific time comparison.
 Compared to prior methods, our approach eliminates both task-specific embedding tokens and any form of extra inference.
 UFO requires $16$ times class number task tokens and performs light mask retrieval per class, while DepthLM~\citep{cai2025depthlm} avoids task tokens but still necessitates full model inference for each of the $ m $ query points drawn on the image (e.g., 1000 times).
-In contrast, our method achieves zero overhead in both aspects, requiring no additional tokens and no repeated inference, making it easier to deploy.
+In contrast, our method avoids additional tokens and repeated inference, making it easier to deploy.
+For the specific inference time, direct cross-method comparisons are often infeasible due to hardware and architectural discrepancies.
+Therefore, we benchmark variants within our framework at a baseline $500\times500$ resolution.
+Our method achieves a total runtime of $\approx 1\,\text{s}$ (logits operation $<1\,\text{ms}$) with an average token latency of $\approx 5\,\text{ms}$.
+Under identical assumptions, DepthLM requires $100\,\text{s}$ to predict $100$ points, while UFO introduces an extra $0.8\,\text{s}$ for $10$ classes ($+80\,\text{ms}$ per class and $0.17\,\text{ms}$ retrieval).
+Our approach saves $0.8\,\text{s}$ and $99\,\text{s}$ against UFO and DepthLM, respectively, validating the efficiency of eliminating redundant inference repeats and task tokens.
+Note that scaling the resolution or incorporating intensive post-processing will naturally alter this latency.

 {\textbf{Visualization.}} As shown in Fig. \ref{fig_vis}, DenseMLLM is capable of producing high-quality dense prediction results.
 This includes semantically precise segmentation outcomes, depth estimation results that closely resemble the ground truth, and accurate segmentations referenced by language.
 These results demonstrate that standard MLLM can inherently generate high-quality dense predictions.
 Detailed conversations are given in the Appendix \ref{sec:appendix_details}.
 Besides, we illustrate more visualization on the hidden states in the Appendix \ref{sec:app_vis}